laserpointlabs/dadms/docs/dadms_development_process.md

 ---

+## Task Execution Manager (TEM)

+The Task Execution Manager (TEM) is the core backend component responsible for orchestrating the execution of process tasks in DADMS.
+It is the critical link between workflow composition, service/tool invocation, and analysis/feedback capture.

+### Legacy Capabilities (Service Orchestrator)
+- **Dynamic Task Routing:** Routes tasks to the appropriate service/tool based on BPMN properties (service.type, service.name, etc.).
+- **Service Registry:** Supported Consul, config-based, and fallback registries for service discovery.
+- **HTTP Service Invocation:** Robust HTTP client with retry, pooling, and metrics.
+- **Batch Processing:** Efficient batch routing and prefetching for performance.
+- **Caching:** Time-expiring caches for process XML, service properties, documentation, and parsed XML.
+- **Analysis Integration:** Stores task analysis/results in vector and graph stores for later retrieval and impact analysis.
+- **Metrics & Monitoring:** Detailed metrics for cache usage, operation times, API calls, and processed tasks.

+### DADMS 2.0 Improvements & Principles
+- **Clean Architecture:**
+  - Separate orchestration logic, service registry, and analysis integration into clear domains/interfaces.
+  - Stateless, horizontally scalable design.
+- **Config-Driven Service Registry:**
+  - **Consul is not required for DADMS 2.0.**
+  - Use a simple config- or environment-driven registry for service endpoints.
+  - Keep the interface extensible for future dynamic discovery if needed.
+- **Plug-in Service Adapters:**
+  - Allow new service types (LLMs, RAG, external APIs) to be added as plug-ins, not hardcoded.
+- **LLM/AI Integration:**
+  - Support LLMs as orchestrators, enabling dynamic tool selection and context injection.
+  - Inject historical context, feedback, and similarity search results into service/LLM calls.
+- **Human-in-the-Loop Feedback:**
+  - Store and utilize human/SME feedback for continuous improvement and auditability.
+- **Observability & Governance:**
+  - Log all task executions, context, and decisions for compliance and traceability.
+  - Store and expose “why” a service/tool was chosen for a task (e.g., LLM rationale, similarity match).
+  - Integrate with impact analysis and risk reporting.
+- **Performance & Scalability:**
+  - Support async task execution and queue-based orchestration for scale.
+  - Use distributed caching if needed for large deployments.
+- **API-First Design:**
+  - Expose orchestration endpoints via OpenAPI spec for easy integration and testing.

+### TEM in the DADMS Architecture
+- The TEM receives tasks from the workflow engine (e.g., Camunda), determines the appropriate service/tool, and manages execution, context injection, and result/feedback capture.
+- It integrates tightly with the vector/graph stores for analysis, similarity search, and impact analysis.
+- The TEM is designed for extensibility, observability, and future-proofing, supporting both MVP and advanced DADMS capabilities.

+**Decision:** For DADMS 2.0, keep the orchestration layer as simple and maintainable as possible.
+Avoid unnecessary dependencies (e.g., Consul) unless required for scale or dynamic environments.
+Prioritize clean interfaces, plug-in extensibility, and robust metrics/auditability.

+---

 ## Next Steps
 - Scaffold Document Upload and Knowledge Search UIs.
 - Define and implement backend API endpoints for domains, tags, documents, and search.